 San Miguel de Allende boasts a bohemian ambiance.
-Sit on the terrace of a restaurant and enjoy a glass of wine or a cup of coffee while looking at the magnificent church in the middle.
+Sit on the terrace of a restaurant and enjoy a glass of wine or a cup of coffee while looking at the magnificent church in the city center.

 You can never go wrong with it.

 According to the 2018 Mexico Peace Index report, Campeche City is the second safest city in Mexico, just behind Mérida.
 You may have never heard of Campeche City, but it’s a dream place to visit.
 It hasn’t been exploited too much tourist-wise, but it has so much potential.
 I visited it for the first time this year and I fell in love with it.

 It’s such a colorful city with culture, music, folklore, amazing history, and so much more that I can’t understand why not many tourists know about it.

 It is very underrated in my opinion, but I’m glad to see it’s starting to gain importance.
 I will talk about it very soon.
 Stay tuned!

 This is actually a region comprised of several destinations like Cancún, Riviera Maya, Playa del Carmen, Tulum, Bacalar, Mérida, Campeche City, among others.

 The Yucatán Peninsula is one of the safest areas to visit in Mexico.
 The roads are well-connected and in good condition for the most part.
 You can rent a car and tour the region at your own pace.
 Just remember to exercise normal caution and always travel during daylight hours.

 The weather is perfect if you want to escape from the cold.
 It can get hot during the summer, but you will be rewarded with white-sand beaches, beautiful architecture, and delicious food.
 Make sure to include it in your list.